|Position:||Academic strategic lead, Clinical practice|

 - Teaching Fellow at the School of Pharmacy and Life Sciences

-- Group Leader for Clinical Pharmacy and Pharmacy Practice at the School of Pharmacy and Life Sciences
+- Academic strategic lead for clinical practice at the School of Pharmacy and Life Sciences

 - Convenor of Validations and Internal Reviews